Beardmore Relics: Supposed discovery

 On 3 December 1936, James Edward Dodd, an amateur prospector and CNR trainman from Port Arthur, Ontario, sold a cache of iron fragments to Charles Trick Currelly, curator of the Royal Ontario Museum (ROM) for a price of $500 CAD.
 The cache consisted of a broken sword, an axehead, and a bar of unknown use.
 Dodd claimed that he had unearthed the fragments while prospecting for gold, southwest of Beardmore, Ontario, on 24 May 1931.

 According to one version of events, Dodd took the fragments home, thinking they were Indian relics.
 For a while he kept them in his woodshed, until word of his discovery reached Currelly in Toronto.
 Currelly accepted Dodd's account, examined the fragments, and was convinced of their authenticity.
 He sent photographs of them to experts in Europe, who confirmed that they were genuine Norse artifacts.
 After his purchase of the fragments, Currelly had them displayed in the ROM.
 Around this time, James Watson Curran, editor of The Sault Ste.
 Marie Star, stated that the find was proof of a Norse burial in the region.
 Curran lectured widely on the theme "A Norseman died in Ontario nine hundred years ago" and published a book on the subject.

-Mowat's proposed explanation

-The Canadian author Farley Mowat, in his Westviking (first published in 1965), speculated that the Beardmore relics, and the Kensington Runestone, were proof of Norse occupation in the region of Ontario and parts of Minnesota.
-The Kensington Runestone is said to have been found near Kensington, Minnesota, United States by a Swedish American farmer in 1898.
-It consists of a slab of rock with alleged runes carved into it.
-The runestone is considered by runologists and Scandinavian language scholars to be a hoax, but its authenticity is believed by some amateur researchers and locals alike.

-Mowat considered it likely that the Norse had established a base in the Hudson Strait and that from there could have sailed down into Hudson Bay, further south into James Bay and landed somewhere near the mouth of the Albany River.
-From this possible landfall, Mowat speculated that an expedition could have traveled by boat to a location near Lake Nipigon.
-Mowat proposed that such an expedition could have been led by Paul Knutson and that the runes upon the Kensington Runestone related to the death of ten of his followers.
-Mowat proposed that the Beardmore relics were the remains of a burial and that the Kensington Runestone was originally engraved and left somewhere near the area as the expedition made a hasty northeasterly retreat.
-He proposed that the runestone could have been found by Indians and later carried off to Minnesota.